Same-sex marriage in the United Kingdom: Church of England

 In January 2023, bishops of the Church of England refused to support a change to permit same-sex couples to marry in its churches.
 However, the bishops supported a "prayers of dedication, thanksgiving or for God's blessing" for same-sex couples following a civil marriage or partnership.
 The General Synod of the Church of England voted 250–181 to support the move in early February.
+The measure took effect on 17 December 2023.
+The Prayers of Love and Faith guidance allows clergy to bless same-sex couples within regular Sunday services; however, the blessings are not standalone, specialised services, and do not constitute marriage.
+Among the first couples to receive a blessing were Reverend Catherine Bond and Reverend Jane Pearce during Holy Eucharist on 17 December at St. John the Baptist Church in Felixstowe.
+Reverend Canon Andrew Dotchin, who offered the blessing, described the couple's relationship as a "pilgrimage graced by [God's] blessing".
 Archbishops Justin Welby and Stephen Cottrell said, "It has been a long road to get us to this point.
 For the first time, the [Church of England] will publicly, unreservedly and joyfully welcome same-sex couples in church.
-The church continues to have deep differences on these questions which go to the heart of our human identity.
-As archbishops, we are committed to respecting the conscience of those for whom this goes too far and to ensure that they have all the reassurances they need in order to maintain the unity of the church as this conversation continues."
+The [C]hurch continues to have deep differences on these questions which go to the heart of our human identity.
+As archbishops, we are committed to respecting the conscience of those for whom this goes too far and to ensure that they have all the reassurances they need in order to maintain the unity of the [C]hurch as this conversation continues."
+On 15 November, the General Synod voted by a one-vote majority to support standalone blessings for same-sex couples on a trial basis.
+However, in February 2026 the General Synod backtracked and halted any further work toward permitting married same-sex couples to receive specialised blessing services.
+In response, Archbishop Cottrell said: "This is not where I want us to be and not where we hoped we would be three years ago … I know that many of you are feeling angry and disappointed.
+There is a lot of pain and that pain cuts across so called 'party lines' or theological convictions held."
+The Synod set up a new working group on "relationships, sexuality and gender" for "continuing work" on the issue.

 Religious same-sex marriage ceremonies in the Church of England are supported by some clergy, including the Bishop of Oxford, Steven Croft, and the Bishop of Reading, Olivia Graham.
 In March 2023, Labour MP Ben Bradshaw introduced a bill to Parliament to "allow, in certain circumstances, priests and parishes [of the Church of England] that wish to conduct same-sex weddings to do so".
-A 2023 survey conducted by The Times showed that 53% of priests in the Church of England supported religious same-sex marriage ceremonies in the church.
+A 2023 survey conducted by The Times showed that 53% of priests in the Church of England supported religious same-sex marriage ceremonies in church.

-On 15 November, the General Synod voted to allow clergy to bless same-sex marriages.
-The measure, which passed with a one vote majority, took effect on 17 December 2023.
-Among the first couples to receive a blessing were Reverend Catherine Bond and Reverend Jane Pearce during Holy Eucharist on 17 December at St. John the Baptist Church in Felixstowe, Suffolk.
-Reverend Canon Andrew Dotchin, who offered the blessing, described the couple's relationship as a "pilgrimage graced by [God's] blessing".